wilswer/tsfx/paper/paper.md

 │ c   ┆ 3      ┆ 6.0     ┆ 2.0     ┆ … ┆ 0.0     ┆ 0.0     ┆ 0.0     ┆ 0.0     │
 └─────┴────────┴─────────┴─────────┴───┴─────────┴─────────┴─────────┴─────────┘
 ```

+If the DataFrame has a time column, it is also possible to extract over a time
+window by passing `DynamicGroupBySettings` into the feature extraction settings,
+like so: `ExtractionSettings(..., dynamic_settings=DynamicGroupBySettings(...))`.

 # Statement of need